 A couple of days ago I was merrily grilling ribs and chicken using the snake method along with some red oak smoking wood.
 I noticed the temperature creeping out of the friend zone which was target at around 225 to 240 degrees.
 In fact my temperature when "on wood" was around 310 degrees.
 So I began notching the grill openings down a 1/4 turn with a check back every 5 to 10 minutes.
 After the first 10 minutes I actually noticed the temperature rise even more to 320 degrees.
 Clearly there was either a lot of wood to burn with the charcoal or there was an uneven mix of briquettes in one area.
 So, after another 10 minutes I added another 1/4 turn on the top vents to reduce the amount of available oxygen in the grill.
 I noticed around 10 minutes later that the temperature started to reduce.
 There was a drop of about 5 degrees followed by another drop of 10 degrees so the grill was sitting around 305 degrees at this point way too high for the ribs and chicken.
 I decided to double down and added a full 1/2 turn closing off even more oxygen to the grill.
 Within 10 minutes I started to notice a drop in temperature.
 First the grill dipped to 290 degrees then to 260 degrees in about 10 more minutes.
 I decided one last notch at about 1/8 of a turn.
 I checked back 10 minutes later and now the grill was below the 225 degree mark.
 I thought I would give it some time to level off but unfortunately the grill dropped down to 200 degrees and no longer on wood.
 I adjusted the vent up by 1/4 but it was too late.
-The grill had not started it free fall as the charcoals were barely holding on to any heat at all.
-My last check noted that the temperature was not 178 degrees miles away from the temperature I needed to properly cook my ribs.
+The grill had now started its free fall as the charcoals were barely holding on to any heat at all.
+My last check noted that the temperature was now 178 degrees, miles away from the temperature I needed to properly cook my ribs.
 So, what to do....what to do?

 The additional heat method I chose was the microwave.
 I know it doesn't seem like the best thing to do but my focus was on driving up the internal temperature of the meat.
 The grill was going to handle the smokiness and crispiness of the skin on the chicken.
 I brought just the chicken in and placed that on a dish and ran the microwave for about 1 minute.
-I checked the chicken with the temperature probe and noted that the microwave had driven the internal temperature up to 170 degrees.
-I like my chicken a little more well done so I was shooting for a finished temperature of 180 degrees in the thigh areas of the chicken.
+I checked the chicken with the temperature probe and noted that the microwave had driven the internal temperature up to 150 degrees.
+I like my chicken a little more well done so I was shooting for a finished temperature of 175-180 degrees in the thigh areas of the chicken.
 I allowed the chicken to rest in the microwave while I checked the coals in the chimney starter.
-Afterward I poured out the fired briquettes onto the lay down coals and positioned them for maximum efficiency and so that they would quickly start the unlit charcoal.
-I put the grate back on and allow the charcoal to reach a grilling temperature.
-I checked my gauge and notice the coals were now back to 240 degrees.
+Afterward when the charcoals were ready I poured out the fired briquettes onto the lay down coals and positioned them for maximum efficiency so that they would quickly start the unlit charcoal.
+I put the grate back on and allowed the charcoal to reach grilling temperature.
+I checked my gauge and noticed the coals were now back to 240 degrees.
 Keep in mind through this entire process I had not removed my ribs.
 In fact the ribs were just about due to be placed into foil for the 2 hour steaming and moisture process.
 I knew I would not have enough time to complete that process so I chose to notch that down to 1-1/2 hours.
 I wrapped my ribs and put them back on the grill.

 Overall, if you are managing your charcoal grill and start to notice a fluctuation in temperature be mindful not to over adjust your vents.
 Move the vents in increments of about 1/4 inch each and wait at least 10 minutes before making additional adjustments.
 Prior to the grilling process make sure that the amount of charcoal layered around the grill is evenly spread.
 Also, keep an eye on the amount of smoking wood used.
 Sometimes wood can create a sort of false positive in the cooking process.
-When "on wood" the temperature will rise causing you potential to over adjust the vents downward.
+When "on wood" the temperature will rise causing a potential to over adjust the vents downward.
 Resist the urge to overcompensate and focus on small increments to manage the temperatures.

 Last but not least bring the meats to room temperature before grilling.
 This will actually give you a running start when it comes to cooking.
 If the meat is cold it will take longer to exchange cold for heat and that time wasted may be the time you needed before you temperatures started to go haywire.